-The Standard Selection Questionnaire (SQ) is used to collect information to help decide which suppliers should be selected to participate in a tender exercise above EU thresholds.
+The Standard Selection Questionnaire (SQ) is used to collect information to help decide which suppliers should be selected to participate in a tender exercise above PCR thresholds.

-However since the 26 February 2015 a selection stage or pre qualification stage is no longer permissible in procurements between £25,000 and the relevant EU threshold.
+However since the 26 February 2015 a selection stage or pre qualification stage is no longer permissible in procurements between £25,000 and the relevant PCR threshold.

 A "pre-qualification stage" means a stage in the procurement process during which the contracting authority assesses “the suitability of candidates to perform a contract for the purpose of reducing the number of candidates to a smaller number who are to proceed to a later stage in the process”.